Fishing Weather

-Summertime is usually characterised by calm settled weather.
-Its calm, hot and humid which is great for spotting birds working tuna or finding current or weed lines for mahi mahi, tuna and billfish.
+Summertime is usually characterised by calm settled hot and humid weather.
+Calm seas are great for spotting birds working tuna or finding current and weed lines for mahi mahi, tuna and billfish.
 The highest water temperature is about 30 degrees and the hottest months are usually February and March.
 The first cooling from the tropical heat starts around mid-April.

-Bite Me usually concentrates on GT Popping, deepwater jigging and the offshore heavy tackle fishing during the summer months.
+Bite Me Too usually concentrates on GT Popping, deepwater jigging and the offshore heavy tackle fishing during our summer months.

 In winter time, Fiji experiences the SE trade winds.
 These trades vary in strength from a light breeze to a 20kt blow and each trade usually last about 5-6 days followed by a couple of days of light Northerly winds before the next trade starts.